Android

 </buildGradleAdditions>

-Step 2: On Google PC Emulator, use AutoLogin to get the login state
+Step 2: On Google Play Games for PC, use AutoLogin to get the login state

 - Unity